Haupti/pycheck/README.md

 * a decorator for runtime checking the types of the function arguments and return value
 * `assert_t` function for checks inside functions
 * `assume_t` function for checked assignments
+* `typedef_dict_t` function which creates a type checking function for a given dictionary structure

 the decorator takes the types as arguments, that your funciton is expecting.\
 optionally you can add return value check as last argument (see examples).\